January 15, 1981: The day ice-man Bjorn Borg lost his cool

 What happened exactly on that day

 Founded in 1970, the year-end Masters was the final showdown between the eight best players in the world.
-Held in a different location every year at the start, and settled at the Madison Square Garden, in New York, in 1977.
-In this “World’s Most Famous Arena”, the Masters became more than just a tennis tournament, but a spectacle.
+Held in a different location every year at the start, it settled temporarily at the Madison Square Garden, in New York, in 1977.
+In the “World’s Most Famous Arena”, the Masters became more than just a tennis tournament – it was a spectacle.
 In this first edition, tickets were sold out well in advance, with more than 18,500 spectators packing the stands.
 The tournament director, Ray Benton, had moved the event to January, in order to avoid competition with American football, and, before the upcoming Super Bowl, the Tennis Masters Cup was the main sports event in the United States that week.

 The 1980 Masters, held in January 1981, had started with two big surprises: both McEnroe and Borg, who had faced each other in the two last Grand Slam finals, were heavily defeated in their first round-robin match.
 While the American was swept off court by Jose-Luis Clerc (6-3, 6-0), the Swede was destroyed by Gene Mayer (6-0, 6-3).
 Thus, when they faced each other in the second match, the stakes were high, as the loser would virtually be eliminated from the tournament.